AllenCellModeling/pytorch_fnet/README.md

 ```
 docker build -t ${USER}/pytorch_fnet -f Dockerfile .
 ```

+This installation should take a few minutes on a standard computer.
 Note: You may need to edit the Dockerfile to point to the correct pytorch image.
 ### Start Docker container:
 ```